-The beginning of the holy week is Palm Sunday, representing the triumphal return of the King to Jerusalem.
+The beginning of the holy week is Palm Sunday, which I pray you "virtually" celebrated yesterday.
+Palm Sunday, of course, represents the triumphal return of the King to Jerusalem.
 The people waving palm branches cried “Hosanna” laying their cloaks on the road making it a softer trek into the city for the King.
 What it must have been like to watch as Jesus, in very nature God who became a humble, obedient servant ride a donkey through the gates of His beloved city.

 Although He was in very nature God, He was also human.
-Jesus worked to complete His Father’s will so obediently he forgot to eat.
+Jesus worked to complete His Father’s will so obediently he forgot to eat that morning.
 So, even a green unripened fig would be tasty--maybe?

 We Need Fruit

 We are to produce fruit from our relationship with Him.
 Scholars suggest the fig tree represents the Israelites and the curse suggests God’s harsh judgment.
 God’s people had every outward appearance of religiousness, but no fruit, no evidence of their relationship with God.
 They were hand-picked by God, protected and provided for in every way, yet they failed to produce.

 In John 15:1-2 Jesus says: “I am the true vine, and My Father is the vinedresser.
 Every branch in Me that bears no fruit, He takes away.
 And every branch that bears fruit, He prunes, that it may bear more fruit."